c0rdis/c0rdis.github.io/source/_posts/2015-01-16-cryptosocial-network-from-the-inside.markdown

 ### 2) Golden "backdoorish" session

-Another major concern here is connected to a "golden key".
-The strucure of almost all the emails sent from the server - i.e. reminders to verify social network account, changed e-mail, password reminders, post-registration and other services, contain a small footer with links - "Change Mail Settings" and "1-Click Unsubscribe".
+Another major concern here is about "golden key".
+The structure of almost all the emails sent from the server - i.e. reminders to verify social network account, changed e-mail, password reminders, post-registration and other services, contain a small footer with links - "Change Mail Settings" and "1-Click Unsubscribe".

 {% img center /images/0_keybase_change_settings.png 600 'image' 'images' %}